Daan0/LSH/README.md

 # LSH
-In progress: clean code and represent pipeline in class structure.
-Calculating Jaccard Similarity, MinHash and LSH
+Calculating Jaccard Similarity, MinHash and LSH signature comparison

 Exercises consists of finding similar items within a dataset, normally in the form of duplicates but also highly similar forms of text.